corradodebari/wayflow_samples/basic_agent.md

     - `EMBEDDINGS` will be a VECTOR column containing sentence embeddings of PROD_DESC.
 - `LLM_CONFIG = LlmGenerationConfig(temperature=0.2)` sets the generation configuration (low temperature for more deterministic quotes).
 - `llm`: The code chooses `OpenAIModel` as the LLM implementation, but the commented-out OllamaModel shows that you can easily swap to a self-hosted LLM while keeping the agent/flow logic identical.
-- `embedding_model`: configured as an OllamaEmbeddingModel with base URL http://localhost:11434 and model `nomic-embed-text`.
+- `embedding_model`: configured as an OllamaEmbeddingModel with base URL http://localhost:11434 and model `mxbai-embed-large`.

 ## 5. Database helper functions